apalache-mc/apalache/docs/manual.md

 $ alias apalache="docker run --rm -v $(pwd):/var/apalache apalache/mc:unstable"
 ```

-**Building an image**.
-For an end user there is no need to build an Apalache
+### Building an image

-image.
-If you like to produce a modified docker image,
+For an end user there is no need to build an Apalache image.
+If you like to
-take into account that it will take about 30 minutes for the image
+produce a modified docker image, take into account that it will take about 30
-to get built, due to compilation times of Microsoft Z3.
+minutes for the image to get built, due to compilation times of Microsoft Z3.
+To
-To build a docker image of Apalache, issue the following command
+build a docker image of Apalache, issue the following command in
-in `$APALACHE_HOME`:
+`$APALACHE_HOME`:

 ```bash
 $ docker image build -t apalache:0.7.0 .